Xeno333/1042/docs/dev.md

 - `weather.default_on_change(player, name, players_weather)` Default `on_change` call back, called between every change to try to clean up.
 - `weather.register_weather(def)` Regsiter a `Weather Definition`.
 Note: If a on_change sets a sound it must store the handle for it in `players_weather.sound_handle` before returning.
 Also this function should NOT modify things that are not restored in `weather.default_on_change` (See source code.)
 - `weather.get_weather_at_pos(pos)` Return the index to weather in `weather.weathers` that matches the current global weather and local weather.
+- `weather.weather_hight` Hight of spawning for weather particles.

 ## Weather Definition